ryxxastroat/bumblebeeEHT/README.md

-# bumblebeeEHT
+# Numerical code to calculate spherical black holes in the bumblebee gravity

-Example numerical solutions of spherical black holes in the bumblebee gravity model; please see
+Please see

 R. Xu, D. Liang, and L. Shao, _Bumblebee black holes in light of Event Horizon Telescope_, Astrophys.
 J. 945, 148 (2023)